SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   established reference-output API, and repeats the complete decode with a 1,024-byte constrained tracked allocator and exactly-once return checks.
 - [x] The focused Release checkpoint set passes 35/35 on net10.0 and 35/35 on net11.0, with zero failures or skips.
 Scoped analyzer and whitespace verification pass for every changed C# file.
   Roslynk reports zero compiler errors, `git diff --check` passes, and `.gitattributes` is unchanged.
+- [x] The completed checkpoint was committed as `9883a24dc319e16b471f68be632d4f62f2c1cd5e` with author and committer `James Jackson-South <james_south@hotmail.com>`.

+Verified difference-weighted compound checkpoint evidence on 2026-08-31:

+- [x] Audited syntax against current libaom `av1/decoder/decodemv.c`.
+ImageSharp applies the same masked-compound enable and block-size gates, selects difference-weighted compound directly when wedge is unavailable, and reads the same one-bit type-38 mask orientation.
+- [x] Audited mask generation and reconstruction against current libaom `av1/common/reconinter.c` and `aom_dsp/blend_a64_mask.c`.
+The d16 path rounds the absolute intermediate difference by the convolution and bit-depth shift, scales it by 1/16, adds the type-38 base, clamps or inverts the mask, and then blends the original no-round intermediates before final rounding and clipping.
+Chroma reuses the luma-derived mask through rounded subsampling.
+- [x] Corrected the production 10/12-bit subpixel eligibility gate, which previously rounded both references before difference-mask construction and blending.
+Difference-weighted blocks now use the existing semantic intermediate mask-builder and mask-blend predictor/operator families through the sole final rounding step.
+No new operator family, per-block allocation, or copy was introduced.
+- [x] Renamed the stale “pinned formula” test and extended FeatureTestRunner's independent oracle across current-libaom regular and d16 mask arithmetic, both mask orientations, 8/10/12-bit samples, widths that cross every Vector512, Vector256, Vector128, and scalar boundary, subpixel phases, and row-padding sentinels.
+- [x] Added a complete `Av1BlockDecoder.DecodeBlock` regression for 10/12-bit half-sample prediction and both type-38 orientations.
+Its expected mask and reconstruction are calculated directly from the current-libaom equations, independently of the production mask builder and finalizer.
+- [x] Extracted the fixture's 5,358-byte AV1 `mdat` payload and decoded it with refreshed current libaom `aomdec`, using one thread with row threading disabled.
+All 19 frames decoded.
+The final 19,200 YUV444 samples have SHA-256 `E8CAA650F1571C5B9CACAF8C06E1DDF5F5D2ED35F65F1C34377076C573425899` and match the retained native reference with zero differing samples.
+- [x] The real 19-frame production sequence requires both difference-mask orientations, compares final native Y, Cb, and Cr planes exactly, compares final RGBA presentation through ImageSharp's established reference-output API, and repeats the complete decode with a 1,024-byte constrained tracked allocator and exactly-once return checks.
+- [x] The focused Release checkpoint set passes 37/37 on net10.0 and 37/37 on net11.0, with zero failures or skips.
+Scoped analyzer and whitespace verification pass for every changed C# file.
+  Roslynk reports zero compiler errors, `git diff --check` passes, and `.gitattributes` is unchanged.